Barra de Potosí’s Young Champions of Nature Program

 How could we say no to that!

-WoG team member, Avimael Cadena, together with the Whales of Guerrero team and a band of dedicated young naturalists have mapped out a plan to reduce garbage in the village in 2019 and 2020.
+WoG team member, Avimael Cadena, together with the Whales of Guerrero team and a band of dedicated young naturalists mapped out a plan to reduce garbage in the village in 2019 and 2020.